MLHale/nebraska-gencyber/README.md

 This repo includes all open source content for the Nebraska GenCyber camp.
 The 2017 camp theme is IoT Security.

 ### License
 Nebraska GenCyber
-Overall content: Copyright (C) 2017  Dr. Matthew L. Hale, Dr. Robin Gandhi, and Doug Rausch Individual content: Copyright (C) 2017 as listed in each lesson.
 All content is covered under creative commons or GNUv3 licensing.

+Overall content: Copyright (C) 2017  Dr. Matthew L. Hale, Dr. Robin Gandhi, and Doug Rausch.

+Individual content: Copyright (C) 2017 as listed in each lesson.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by